Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • Court verifies that consent remains voluntary and informed

-• Settlement compliance is confirmed — any partial implementation is noted
+• Settlement compliance is confirmed on record

 • Final decree of divorce is pronounced